 I don’t remember when was the last time I had neem begun at home.
 Definitely not in the last 14 years that I am married.
-However, things changed in last couple of weeks.
-Corona virus and its spread has changed our lives and like many things, our food habits have also changed.
+However, things changed in the last couple of weeks.
+Coronavirus and its spread have changed our lives and like many things, our food habits have also changed.
 Frugal eating is the new call of the day.
 The other day we made Chal Potol and khosha bata.
-We sent out a note to all restaurateurs and have been trying to support all brave warriors who have kept their delivery service open , while maintaining all the hygiene standards and taking care of their employees and the business.
+We sent out a note to all restaurateurs and have been trying to support all brave warriors who have kept their delivery service open while maintaining all the hygiene standards and taking care of their employees and the business.

 What is Neem begun?
 Is it tough to make?

-No absolutely not.
+No, absolutely not.
 If you compare this with making a normal shukto or making shukto with kolmi shaker Bora, then it’s very easy.
 The Neem leaves during these times are less bitter than the older ones.
-Neem leaves a tossed in a frying pan with some mustard oil till they are crispy.
-Egg plants or aubergines are cut into small cubes, marinated with salt and turmeric powder and then fried in the same oil.
+Neem leaves a tossed-in frying pan with some mustard oil till they are crispy.
+Eggplants or aubergines are cut into small cubes, marinated with salt and turmeric powder and then fried in the same oil.
 Then the neem leaves are either added whole to the begun or crushed and added to the brinjals.
 This tastes best when served with rice.
-This is one of those hard hitting palate cleansers and if you love bitter on the shurur pate (as we call it the first course) then try this out.
+This is one of those hard-hitting palate cleansers and if you love bitter on the shurur pate (as we call it the first course) then try this out.